 Figma

-The platform’s design ensures smooth navigation and interaction, making it easy for users to access a variety of features while staying focused on the task at hand.
-The way Figma integrates its features — such as commenting, prototyping, and design handoff — creates an efficient user experience that encourages collaboration while keeping things visually straightforward.
+The platform ensures smooth navigation, making it easy to access features while staying focused.
+By integrating commenting, prototyping, and design handoff, Figma creates an efficient experience that encourages collaboration while keeping things visually straightforward.

 Source: Figma